 |Left to right: Kelly Kitchel, Pete Quinn, Tim Newton and Rob Blackman|

-Pete Quinn is in his 24th season as color commentator.
-He is a 1981 Purdue graduate and was selected to the Purdue All-Time Football Team in 1987.
+Pete Quinn is in his 25th season as color commentator.
+He is a 1981 Purdue graduate, was selected to the Purdue All-Time Football Team in 1987 and was inducted into the Indiana Football Hall of Fame in 2016.
 Quinn started four years at center for the Boilermakers from 1977 to 1980 and was team captain his junior and senior seasons.
-Quinn is a founding partner of Summit Realty Group, a commercial real estate brokerage firm based in Indianapolis.
+Quinn is executive vice president of corporate advisory for Colliers International in Indianapolis.
 He has worked with several charitable organizations, including St. Mary's Child Center, Educational CHOICE charitable trust, Hoosier Oncology Group and Catholic Youth Organization.
 He is a member of the Society of Industrial and Office Realtors, Council of Supply Chain Management Professionals, Warehousing Education Research Council, International Warehouse Logistics Association and Industrial Asset Management Council.
 In 2013, Quinn co-founded the Boilermaker Business Exchange of Indianapolis and currently serves as the organization's chairman.
 Pete and his wife, Susan, have three children: Peter, Kristen and Hannah.

-Kelly Kitchel is in his sixth season as sideline reporter.
+Kelly Kitchel is in his seventh season as sideline reporter.
 He was an offensive guard for Purdue from 1998 to 2002 and a member of five bowl teams: 1998 Alamo, 2000 Outback, 2001 Rose, 2001 Sun and 2002 Sun.
 Kitchel majored in organizational leadership and supervision.
-He currently works as a risk manager/commercial insurance agent for Henriott Group.
+He works as a risk manager/commercial insurance agent for Henriott Group, primarily insuring public schools, contractors and farms.
 Kitchel has been a varsity assistant football coach at West Lafayette High School since 2012 after previous stints at Lafayette Jefferson High School (2003-05 and 2007-09) and Wabash College (2006).
-He also serves as president of the National Football Foundation Joe Tiller Chapter of Northwest Indiana and writes a weekly column for Gold&Black.com during the football season.
+He also serves as president of the National Football Foundation Joe Tiller Chapter of Northwest Indiana.
 Kelly and his wife, Brooke, have four children: twins Cooper and Carson, Cade and Kerrigan.
-For sideline updates throughout every game, follow "Kitch" on Twitter @kelly_kitchel
+For sideline updates throughout every game, follow "Kitch" on Twitter @kelly_kitchel.

-Scott Fenstermaker is in his third season as engineer of the game-day broadcasts.
+Scott Fenstermaker is in his fourth season as engineer of the game-day broadcasts.
 Tom Mauch serves as spotter and Alan Karpick as statistician.

 Darrell Hazell Show: The "Darrell Hazell Show" - hosted by Tim Newton - airs every Thursday from Sept.
-3 through Nov.
-26, with the exception of Oct.
-22. The final show of the season will be Wednesday, Nov.
-25, as Thanksgiving falls on Nov.
-26. The show, which originates from Puccini's, 300 Brown St. in West Lafayette, is broadcast from 6 to 7 p.m.
-ET on the Purdue Sports Network.
+1 through Nov.
+24, with the exception of Sept.
+15. The final show of the season will be Wednesday, Nov.
+23, as Thanksgiving falls on Nov.
+24. The show, which originates from Stacked Pickle (located in Wang Hall, 516 Northwestern Ave., near the Purdue campus), is broadcast from 6 to 7 p.m.
+ET on the Purdue Sports Network, TuneIn.com and via the TuneIn mobile app.
 Call-in questions are taken at 888.246.2678 during the broadcast window.